Alternative Text (Alt Text)

 Still Need Help?

 Creative Production offers help with document formatting, design, and redesign if needed.
 Please note, Creative Production cannot ensure accessibility for content created by other users.
-They may need to re-create a document to ensure accessibly, if you choose to use their services.
+They may need to re-create a document to ensure accessibility, if you choose to use their services.
 Costs apply.
 Submit a ticket to request Creative Production services

 IT Solutions primarily supports digital accessibility for academic and course-related materials including document accessibility, captioning and transcription services.
 Support for other content may be available if time allows, with costs applying to non-course materials.
 Submit a ticket to request IT Solutions services